Justin Bieber: a timeline of the pop star's rise and fall

 Nov.
 10: Controversy ensured during his South America tour, when Bieber blamed food poisoning for forcing him to leave the stage during a concert in Argentina.
 Argentines also expressed outrage when the singer appeared to mop the stage using an Argentine flag that fans had tossed onto the stage.

 Jan.
 12: Bieber was recently investigated for another dispute with his neighbours.
 This time, he was accused of vandalism after allegedly throwing eggs at a neighbour’s home in the gated community of Calabasas.
 Los Angeles police later searched Bieber’s home for evidence in the egg-tossing case.
 After investigators searched Bieber’s home, one of Bieber’s entourage members, Lil Za, was arrested.
-The rapper, whose real name is Xavier Smith, was released on bail.
+The rapper, whose real name is Xavier Smith, was sentenced to probation and community service after pleading no contest to felony possession of ecstasy.

 With files from The Canadian Press and The Associated Press